Jessica-Lira/FruitsProject/README.md

 # FruitsProject
-a database made with mongoDB (native driver)
+a database made with mongoDB (native driver) with node js